 Spray cap closures are packaging components used to contain and dispense liquids or small-size solid particles in a mist or spray.
 Typical applications are cleaning chemicals, beauty products, paints and insecticides.
 The closures are operated by placing a finger on the top of closure on the opposite side of the opening and pressing down.
 Most closures have a slight depression on top to indicate where to press down.

 Examples of Spray Cap Closure Tops

 Optimum Spray Cap Design Guidelines

-- Comfortable grasp area

 - Low force spray

-- Comfortable depression point

 - Low force to activate spray

 - Easy to remove cap